fluxcd/community/GOVERNANCE.md

 If a vote is called, the following decisions require a Supermajority Vote <https://en.wikipedia.org/wiki/Supermajority>.

-- [Oversight Committee]: Enforcing a Code of Conduct violation by a community member.
+- [flux2 maintainers]: Enforcing a Code of Conduct violation by a community member.
-- [Oversight Committee]: Licensing and intellectual property changes.
+- [flux2 maintainers]: Licensing and intellectual property changes.
-- [Oversight Committee]: Material changes to the Governance document.
+- [flux2 maintainers]: Material changes to the Governance document.
   - Note: editorial changes to governance may be made by lazy consensus, unless challenged.
     These are changes which fix spelling or grammar, update work affiliation or similar, update style or reflect an outside and obvious reality.
     They do not change the intention or meaning of anything in this document.